yandextaxitech/binaryprefs/README.md

 `Persistable` contract been added for fast and flexible saving and it's restoring complex objects.
-It's pretty similar like standard java `Externalizable` contract but without few methods which don't need for.
+It's pretty similar like standard java `Externalizable` but without few methods which don't need for.
 For usage you just need to implement this interface with methods in your data-model.